Limenitis arthemis astyanax

 Not usually seen in great abundance.
 Seen on 13 of the 32 NABA counts in Wisconsin in 2004 and 2005 with six being the greatest number of individuals observed.

-Recent Red-spotted Purple Sightings
+Late Red-spotted Purple Sightings